tri2820/basil/chapters/03_implementation.typ

 - Dynamic imports and ES modules are supported, as they are the primary mechanism for development servers (e.g., Vite) to load and replace code (e.g., hot module replacement, or HMR).
 Since JavaScript dynamic imports are part of the JavaScript specification (not a web API), this is implemented by analyzing the source code and replacing the import statement with a function call.
 This function fetches the file and returns an ES module object.

-As a result, the developer experience is virtually identical to that of a normal web app while maintaining the benefits of sandboxing.
-The developer can use the same tools and frameworks as they would for a normal web app.
-They can open a localhost development port and let the platform to connect and load the app.
+As a result, the developer experience is virtually identical to that of a normal web app.
+Developers can utilize familiar tools and frameworks without modification and can seamlessly open a localhost development port, enabling the platform to load the application directly from the local environment.